Q&A (Skippered Trips)

 We recommend trip cancellation insurance.

-Cancellations received 180 days or more are refundable.
-Cancellations received between 180 days and 60 days are not refundable unless the yacht can rebooked and are subject to a fee.
+Cancellations received up to 60 days before the trip are not refundable unless the yacht can rebooked and are subject to a fee.
 Cancellations inside of 60 days are non-refundable.

 There are flexible booking and cancellation terms for COVID 19 please check the specific section for new bookings 2021